Information for data users

 POCLS offers a service to assist policy and program agencies define their research questions and establish research partnerships using the Study data.

-Customised requests may incur a programming fee and will be subject to approval by FACS.
+Customised requests may incur a programming fee and will be subject to approval by DCJ.
 Please email Pathways@facs.nsw.gov.au to make a data request.

 Apply to undertake analysis funded by external grants or organisations

-POCLS data asset will be available to researchers who receive external grants or can self-fund projects approved by FACS.
+The POCLS data asset will be available to researchers who receive external grants or can self-fund projects approved by DCJ.

 Key steps to access unit record data: